enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 ### Global Overrides

-To override a rule globally (so the override applies to all Onyx widgets), simply define the rule overriding the property (or properties) whose styling you wish to customize.
-In the case of the input glow color, that might look like the following:
+To override a rule globally (so the override applies to all widgets), simply define the rule overriding the property (or properties) whose styling you wish to customize.
+In the case of the input glow color, that might look like the
+following:

         @import "../lib/onyx/css/onyx-variables.less";